Skip to content

 Episode 2: Beyond the Marketing Veil 2025: Evaluating J. Lohr Chardonnay with ADVINTAGE® White

 Now, in this second installment, we turn our attention to a quintessential California Chardonnay: the J. Lohr Estates 2023 Riverstone Chardonnay.
-This episode will delve into the heritage of this celebrated winery, the unique terroir of its vineyards, and a detailed evaluation of the wine itself, both with and without the enhancing touch of ADVINTAGE® White.
+This episode will delve into the heritage of this celebrated winery, the unique terroir of its vineyards, and a detailed evaluation of the wine itself, both with and without the refining touch of ADVINTAGE® White.

 The J. Lohr Legacy: A Californian Pioneer